 Climbing and Hiking: If you intend to hike in the Croatian mountains or climb in the numerous rock climbing areas, always seek local guides’ expert advice.
 The weather in the Croatian mountains can change quickly, even in the summer months, and temperatures can get very low overnight.
 There have been reports of hikers getting lost in the mountains when they have gone out alone, without expert guides, and left marked paths.
 Hikers have also been lost in stormy weather, and there have been fatal accidents as well.
 If in trouble, call the emergency number 112 and the Croatian Mountain Rescue Service will help you as best they can.
 Rock climbers in Paklenica National Park should consult a local guide or contact the National Park for more information.

 LGBT RIGHTS: Although lesbian, gay, bisexual, and transgender (LGBT) individuals enjoy full rights in Croatia, they may face legal challenges as same sex couples.
 The LGBT community is protected by anti-discrimination laws, and there are no legal or governmental impediments to the organization of LGBT events.
 However, in previous years with the rise of LGBT activism, there were incidents related to hate towards LGBT groups, notably during annual pride events, both in Zagreb and Split.
 Individual cases of attacks on members of the LGBT community have been recorded and processed by the authorities.
+In 2014 Croatia enacted the Law on Life Partnership of Same Sex Couples allowing for formal registration of same sex unions.
+For more detailed information about LGBT rights in Croatia you may review the State Department’s annual Country Report on Human Rights Practices.
 For further information on LGBT travel, please read our Information for LGBT Travelers page.